silviot/edx-platform-wiki/Split-mongo-architecture-and-rollout-options.md

 ## Hybrid intermediate state of split running with old mongo

-The focus of this document is which of several intermediate state options should we support.
+The focus of this document is the intermediate states we will support as we transition from Location-based to Locator-based.
 The reason for the intermediate hybrid state is to incrementally deploy functionality and to not require a big bang conversion of all existing course material and records.

-We have 2 possible approaches:

-1. make a purely split version of studio and lms and run on separate server(s) than the current one
-1. make the current one simultaneously support some things in split and some in old mongo

-Of these, the first is the easiest but runs the risk of another long-running code branch and the expense of nginx having to route requests based on course id (or lack thereof).

 Roadblocks to big bang conversion: